Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Owner Disputes in Tennessee.

-Tennessee recognizes fiduciary duties of loyalty and care across LLC managers, corporate officers and directors, general partners, and trustees, with specific standards drawn from the operating documents and applicable statutes.
-The Tennessee Revised LLC Act and Business Corporation Act both shape the analysis.
+Tennessee recognizes fiduciary duties of loyalty and care across LLC managers, corporate officers and directors, general partners, and trustees, with the specific standard drawn from the operating documents and the applicable statute — the Tennessee Revised LLC Act and the Business Corporation Act both shape it.
+The claims are breach of loyalty, breach of care, usurping a corporate or LLC opportunity, and self-dealing transactions that skipped the required disclosure or approval.
+The fact patterns are a manager using company resources on a side project, a controlling member steering an opportunity to himself, an officer hiding material information from the board, and a trustee dealing in trust assets for personal gain.

 Service area